 - To establish a Code of Ethics to be adopted by each member Association.

 - To promote the efficient movement of cargo by carriers, either surface or air, or any other parties involved in the freight supply chain.

-- To promote and encourage the efficient and capable operations of Customs authorities in the region, with a view to standardization and simplification of documentation and procedures.
+- To promote and encourage the efficient and capable operations of Customs authorities in the Africa, with a view to standardization and simplification of documentation and procedures.